zpoint/CPython-Internals/BasicObject/str/str.md

 let's initialize an empty string

     # initialize an empty string
     s = ""
-	# notice, because s is compact and ascii, it uses the address of utf8_length as the beginning of real address
+    # notice, because s is compact and ascii, it uses the address of utf8_length as the beginning of the real address

 ![empty_s](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/str/empty_s.png)

     s = "s"
     repr(s) # I've altered the source code as usual address of char *utf8: 0x1091d6ea0, content of char *utf8: 0x1
     hash: 24526920963829810, interned: 1, kind: PyUnicode_1BYTE_KIND,